marcovdploeg/Airport-geographical-analysis/README.md

 This repostory contains code to find out what the optimal placement of a new airport in the Netherlands would be, based on which fraction of the population is within a certain distance of all the airports.
 The result depends on the chosen radius within which an airport is close enough to all people living in a certain municipality.
+(Note that the output in the notebook had to be cleared in order to stay within the allowed file size.)

 Applied methods in this script are: data manipulation with pandas, analysis using geopandas, creating maps using folium.